 Danmarks Nationalbank has not performed a so-called money changeover since 1945.
 This means that several banknotes from the older series have not been recalled and are therefore still valid.
 However, you cannot expect retailers to accept all types of banknotes from the older banknote series, as especially the oldest series may be difficult to recognise and handle.

 If you wish to exchange old banknotes, you must contact your own bank.
 This also applies if you have come into possession of coloured or damaged banknotes from the latest series of banknotes.

 Rules for the exchange of damaged or discoloured banknotes

-Danmarks Nationalbank accepts damaged or discoloured banknotes subject to the following rules:
+Danmarks Nationalbank accepts damaged or discoloured banknotes subject via the financial institutions to the following rules:

 1. At the request of a bank, Danmarks Nationalbank may exchange discoloured or damaged banknotes.
 Individuals and companies that have received discoloured or damaged banknotes must therefore contact the bank in which their account is held.

 2.1.
 Discoloured or damaged banknotes can be exchanged immediately by the bank at nominal value on the following terms:

 - Discoloured banknotes: provided that it is obvious that the discolouration is not due to anti-theft devices and the notes otherwise do not appear to originate from criminal activities.